 The Hormel Institute has remained true to its mission for over 75 years: To further scientific knowledge and share that knowledge with the world.
 We have had the opportunity to advance science through research focused initially on food safety and preservation in 1942, later moving to world recognized lipid research, and today we are known for our innovative contributions to cancer research.

 The Hormel Institute, University of Minnesota is a leading cancer research department of UMN and part of the Masonic Cancer Center, an NCI Designated Comprehensive Cancer Center.
 Our scientists are focused on accelerating answers to cancer by determining the basic molecular mechanisms of cancer development and finding better ways to prevent, detect and treat cancer.
 In 2017 The Hormel Institute launched Nature Partner Journal (npj) Precision Oncology, an online-only, open access journal dedicated to publishing high-quality research describing the significant and cutting-edge research covering all aspects of precision oncology.

-The transformative building expansions of 2008 and 2016 provided tremendous new opportunities to advance research and develop worldwide collaborations – and progress truly continues daily.
-We are deeply thankful these research opportunities are in a field where the work accomplished by our scientists are for the improvement of human health – where advancements and discoveries can be celebrated by one and all, around the world.
+The transformative building expansions of 2008 and 2016 provided tremendous new opportunities to advance research and develop worldwide collaborations – and progress continues daily.
+These research opportunities are in a field where the work accomplished by our scientists are for the improvement of human health – where advancements and discoveries can be celebrated by one and all, around the world.

 The mission of The Hormel Institute is to conduct research and provide education in the biological sciences with applications in medicine and agriculture.
 In pursuit of this mission, and as intended by its founders, The Hormel Institute generates fundamental knowledge and disseminates it to the scientific community worldwide.
 It also serves as a center of technical and educational expertise for the benefit of the Austin community, the surrounding region and the State of Minnesota.